Learning to See With Your Camera

 Street Photography – © Thomas Levine Photography All Rights Reserved

 Everyone loves to see what it’s like in other parts of the world.
 With the advent of digital and smart cameras, Street Photography has become very popular.
-It can tell a story to your viewers.
-I define Street Photography as anything on the street or next to it.
+The right image can tell a story.

 I’d like to share a few ideas for those that want to create photographs of their trip to share with friends and family on social media, or just to improve their photography skills.
 No matter what your goal is in photography, Composition, Design and Lighting are always part of the equation.